 –Independence for your child.
 RoosterMoney allows a child independence (with parental supervision) on the choices that they make for their money and how they manage it.
 When a kid can learn healthy money habits, they will most certainly use them in adulthood.

 –Affordable service.
-Rooster Card is only £24.99 a year which works out at just over £2 a month for the service.
+Rooster Card is only £19.99 a year which works out at less than £2 a month for the service.

 –Parental control.
 With features such as spending limits, instant transaction notifications, and a parental account, you can be assured that you can monitor how your child is using their money at any time.

 –No interest payments.
 Because RoosterMoney is not a bank, your child cannot earn interest (in a traditional sense, anyway) on their savings.
 Although this might not be a worry unless your child has a lot of money in their account, it’s worth noting all the same.